-Friday's class will be held synchronously via Zoom from 8:45 am (sorry!) until 9:35 am, ET (Indiana time).
+Friday's class will be held in person in room PY 101.
 We will use these sessions to work through any confusion from the pre-recorded lectures and to explore software-based techniques for performing statistical analysis.
 I will use clickers (IU's Top Hat response system) to promote engagement and participation in these workshops, with a handful of clicker questions presented each Friday.
 To answer these questions, you will be required to set up a Top Hat account.
 Your responses to the clicker questions will make up your workshop participation credit.

-There will be 13 of these Friday morning workshops and each student will have their two lowest workshop participation scores dropped.
+Each student will have their two lowest workshop participation scores dropped.
 As with the lecture participation, there is no distinction between excused and unexcused absences from the Friday workshops.